Religion in Lithuania: Protestantism

+In the 16th century, Protestantism began spreading rapidly in Lithuania.
+The first wave of Protestantism was Lutheranism that reached Lithuania through Prussia; the second wave was Calvinism that mostly spread through Poland.
+This was because many Lithuanians had a relatively poor understanding of Catholic beliefs as there were few Lithuanian-speaking priests at the time.
+In addition, many sons of influential Lithuanian nobles would study abroad in Germany where they would learn about the ideas of Reformation.
+When they returned home, they would oftentimes use their right of patronage to confiscate Catholic churches and give them to pastors, convert their serfs either to Lutheranism or Calvinism.
+In 1536, the prevalence of Protestantism grew even more as the Radziwiłł, Billewicz, and Chodkiewicz families left the Roman Catholic Church.
+However, Protestantism in Lithuania Proper eventually lost ground as it failed to secure the support from the local clergymen and were at odds with one another, which weakened their positions in the country.
+There were also religious persecutions, which caused many Lithuanian pastors to flee to Lithuania Minor.
+Despite this, Protestantism remained to have a strong presence in Lithuania Proper until the late 17th century.

-Protestants are 0.8%, of which 0.6% are Lutheran and 0.2% are Reformed.
+Today Protestants make up 0.8%, of which 0.6% are Lutheran and 0.2% are Reformed.
 According to Losch (1932), the Lutherans were 3.3% of the total population; they were mainly Germans in the Memel territory (now Klaipėda).
-There was also a tiny Reformed community (0.5% which still persists.
+There was also a tiny Reformed community (0.5%) which still persists.
 Protestantism has declined with the removal of the German and Prussian Lithuanian populations, and today it is mainly represented by ethnic Lithuanians throughout the northern and western parts of the country, as well as large urban areas.
-Believers and clergy suffered greatly during the Soviet occupation, with many killed, tortured or deported to Siberia.
+Believers and the clergy suffered greatly during the Soviet occupation, with many killed, tortured or deported to Siberia.
 Newly arriving evangelical churches have established missions in Lithuania since 1990.

 Lutheranism

 Protestants make up 0.8% of the population, with 0.56% belonging to the Evangelical Lutheran Church of Lithuania.

 Lutheranism in Lithuania dates back to the 16th century, when it came mainly from the neighbouring German-controlled areas of Livonia and East Prussia.
 A Synod in Vilnius united the church in 1557.
-The parish network covered nearly all of the Grand Duchy, with district centers in Vilnius, Kedainai, Biržai, Slucke, Kojdanove and Zabludove later Izabeline.
+The parish network covered nearly all of the Grand Duchy, with district centers in Vilnius, Kedainai, Biržai, Slucke, Kojdanove, and Zabludove, later Izabeline.
 Small Protestant communities are dispersed throughout the northern and western parts of the country.

 The majority of Prussian Lithuanians living in East Prussia and in Memelland (since 1945 the Klaipėda Region of Lithuania) belonged to the Evangelical Church of the old-Prussian Union.
-Most resettled in the West Germany after World War II along with the ethnic German inhabitants.
+Most resettled in West Germany after World War II along with the ethnic German inhabitants.

 Since 1945, Lutheranism in Lithuania has declined largely due to the ongoing secularization that sweeps throughout Europe.